Table of contents

 Conversely, where the regime is considered to be 'separación de bienes' then any assets accumulated during the marriage are considered to belong to one or other of the spouses in the proportion in which their funds contributed to the purchase.
 It may be added that domestic labour in the home is considered quantifiable under this arrangement and can therefore be used to measure contribution towards marital assets.

-Even within the 'sociedad de gananciales' regime certain assets are considered 'private' and would not be considered as divisible between the spouses upon a divorce.
-An example would be an inheritance left to one of the spouses specifically.
+Even within the 'sociedad de gananciales' regime, certain assets are considered 'private' and would not be considered as divisible between the spouses upon a divorce.
+An example would be an inheritance in Spain left to one of the spouses specifically.

-Also, any assets obtained before the marriage remain distinct from the matrimonial 'pot' and never form part of the matrimonial assets.
+Also, any assets obtained before the marriage remain distinct from the matrimonial 'pot' and never form part of the matrimonial assets in Spain.
 So, when comparing the UK system with the 'sociedad de gananciales' it would appear that the Spanish system would have a narrower interpretation of what constitutes 'marital assets' as it allows for 'private assets'

 The system of 'separación de bienes' provides an even narrower interpretation by assigning ownership of assets to one spouse or the other depending on contribution, though there is the proviso that the contribution of a spouse who works in the home can consider this a contribution to be compensated for.